donovanglover/jd/README.md

 - Use your favorite note editor.
   - TODO: Support for building indexes from a custom ruleset?
 Make no assumptions and let user manually create rules?
 Have a set of predefined rules?

-## Features (for developers)

-- 100% test coverage
-- No unsafe code
-- 100% documentation coverage

 ## Installation

 `jd` has official support for NixOS.